PubNubDevelopers/push-mobile-demo/README.md

 1. Click your new app to open its settings, then click its keyset.

-1. Add your Firebase servicer token to your PubNub dashboard.
+1. Add your Firebase service token to your PubNub dashboard.
+(See our [Mobile Android Push Notifications](https://www.pubnub.com/docs/general/push/android) documentation for full steps)

 1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.